multycloud/multy-docs/docs/getting-started.md

 :::warning

-This is not a recommended practice as keys could be accidentally be shared
+This is not a recommended practice as keys could accidentally be shared

 :::